OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 February 2010.md

 - The baby is **autistic** due to both genetic and chemical causes.
 - Autism severity could be ameliorated but is unlikely due to Sue's personal issues.
-- **Alice in Wonderland Syndrome** (AIWS) is caused by a brain disorder related to defective myelinization and signaling dysfunction in optical pathways.
 - AIWS can stem from retinal disorder or brain chemistry triggers such as serotonin.
 - Dietary adjustments over the long term might help AIWS.
 - Detoxifying **mercury** can eliminate "brain zaps."
 - A couple likely suffers from dietary toxicity in their home environment.
 - **Kamut** is okay to eat, especially under current 3D constraints.
-- Cereal grain agriculture was introduced only in the past 10,000 years and linked to humanity's "fall."

 ---